Once you receive your grant funds, you begin the complex

 expend grant funds, and how to meet the requirements outlined in your grant

-agreement.
-TEA publishes various resources to assist you with the fiscal
+The following links lead to the resources that TEA publishes to assist you with the fiscal

 aspects of grant administration.